 Schools should provide RE to every student in accordance with legal requirements.
 RE is a statutory subject for all registered pupils, including students in the school sixth form, except those withdrawn by their parents.
-It is not a requirement in colleges of further education, but must be made available in colleges to students aged 16-19 who wish to take it.
-RE in Barnsley must be taught according to the requirements of the Barnsley Local Agreed Syllabus (LAS).
+It is not a requirement in colleges of further education but must be made available in colleges to students aged 16-19 who wish to take it.
+RE in Barnsley must be taught according to requirements of the Barnsley Local Agreed Syllabus (LAS).

-Nationally accredited courses - such as GCSE full course, or short course, or certificates of achievement, in religious studies fulfil the requirements of this syllabus.
-Whilst there is no legal requirement that students must sit public examinations, students deserve the opportunity to have their learning in the statutory curriculum subject of RE accredited.
+Nationally accredited courses such as GCSE full course, short course. or certificates achievement, in religious studies fulfil the requirements of this syllabus.
+Whilst there is no legal requirement that students must sit public examinations, students deserve the opportunity to have their learning in the statutory subject curriculum of accredited.
 This can be through courses leading to qualifications with the title Religious Studies (RS), and / or other approved courses that require the study of religion and ethics.